MSc in Applied Landscape Archaeology

 ARTEFACTS AND ECOFACTS IN THE LANDSCAPE

 Studying the ‘life-cycle’ of ceramics and lithics from geology, through quarrying, manufacture, distribution/trade, use, re-use, depositional and post-depositional processes in order to achieve in-depth spatial understanding of ceramic indicators in landscape research.
-Paleaoenvironmental research.
+Paleaoenvironmental research (one workshop day).

 Advanced Paper (1 x 5,000 word assignment)

-Principles and applications of archaeological geophysics in landscape survey; other techniques such as satellite image interpretation.
+Principles and applications of archaeological geophysics in landscape survey; other techniques such as LiDar interpretation.

 MODULE B TIMETABLE, 2015-2016